-Gross profit increased \$17.6 million, or 24.3%, to \$90.0 million for the twelve months ended December 31, 2018 as compared to the same period in the prior year.
-The increase in gross profit was primarily driven by higher net sales offset by decreased gross margin.
+Gross profit increased \$24.2 million, or 26.9%, to \$114.2 million for the twelve months ended December 31, 2019 as compared to the same period in the prior year.
+The increase in gross profit was primarily driven by higher net sales offset by a slightly decreased gross margin.

-Our gross profit margin of 46.6% for the twelve months ended December 31, 2018, was a decrease of 90 basis points compared to the same period in the prior year, due to increase in raw material cost of 180 basis points, unabsorbed labor cost in advance of a new seven day operation of 100 basis points, increased stock compensation cost of 20 basis points, partially offset by increased efficiencies through scale and production improvements of 140 basis points, leverage on depreciation expense of 70 basis points.
+Our gross profit margin of 46.4% for the twelve months ended December 31, 2019, was a decrease of 20 basis points compared to the same period in the prior year, due to scrapping and incremental processing costs of 130 basis points, commodity inflation and in-bound freight costs of 100 basis points, unabsorbed labor cost in advance of a new seven day operation of 40 basis points, partially offset by increases in sales price and shifting selling mix of 100 basis points, leverage of depreciation and option expense of 60 basis points, and increased production efficiencies of 90 basis points.

-Adjusted Gross Profit was \$96.9 million and \$78.5 million in the years ended December 31, 2018 and 2017, respectively.
-Adjusted Gross Profit Margin as a percentage of net sales was 50.2% and 51.5% in the years ended December 31, 2018 and 2017, respectively.
-Adjusted Gross Profit excludes \$6.1 million and \$5.8 million of depreciation expense in 2018 and 2017, respectively, and \$0.9 million and \$0.2 million in non-cash share-based compensation expense in 2018 and 2017 respectively.
+Adjusted Gross Profit was \$121.5 million and \$96.9 million in the years ended December 31, 2019 and 2018, respectively.
+Adjusted Gross Profit Margin as a percentage of net sales was 49.4% and 50.2% in the years ended December 31, 2019 and 2018, respectively.
+Adjusted Gross Profit excludes \$6.4 million and \$6.1 million of depreciation expense in 2019 and 2018, respectively, and \$0.9 million in non-cash share-based compensation expense in both 2019 and 2018.
 See "-Non-GAAP Financial Measures" for how we define Adjusted Gross Profit and a reconciliation of Adjusted Gross Profit to Gross Profit, the closest comparable U.S. GAAP measure.